Podiatrist near Thornleigh

 Dr Angus Chard PhD

-Conditions We Commonly Treat
+Common Conditions We Treat

-Your feet do a lot for you!
-While healthy feet are generally able to manage the forces we place on them, whether it be playing sports or simply moving through daily life, sometimes things can stand in our way.
+Your feet do a great deal for you!
+While healthy feet are generally equipped to bear the pressures we exert on them, whether playing sports or engaging in daily tasks, sometimes obstacles can hinder them.

 Children have different physiological needs compared to adults, requiring tailored treatments and assessments different from those used for adults.